dmikolay/Neural-Networks-Semester-Project/README.md

 ![false negative example 1](./data_crop/valid/danny/3.jpg)
 <br/>

-In this other testing image, I was also incorrectly negatively classified.
+In this testing image, I was also incorrectly negatively classified.
 The camera has an angle pointing up at my face, and I’m noticeably smiling and looking away from the camera.

 ![false negative example 2](./data_crop/valid/danny/7.jpg)
 <br/>

-In this other testing image, I was correctly positively classified.
+In this testing image, I was correctly positively classified.
 The camera has a similar angle to the training data (pointed right at me), and I have minimal expression.

 ![correct positive example](./data_crop/valid/danny/6.jpg)
 <br/>